Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Tangent Monics and Tangent Epimorphisms

+In this section we study what we call $T$-monic and $T$-epic morphisms which, as the name suggest, are monic and epic morphisms such all tangent powers are also monic and epic respectively.

-\section{Tangent Monics}
+\subsection{Tangent Monics}

-In this section we study what we call $T$-monic morphisms.
-These are the monics in a tangent category whose image under all iterations of the tangent bundle functor are again monic.
-They have been briefly studied in the recent paper \cite[Definition 3.39]{GeoffMarcelloTSubmersionPaper} where they were used there to study display monic $T$-{\'e}tale maps (which were in turn used as a tangent-categorical analogue of open local diffeomorphisms in a tangent category).
+Tangent monics are exactly the $T$-monics which appear in $\Cscr$.
+They have been briefly studied in the recent paper \cite[Definition 3.39]{GeoffMarcelloTSubmersionPaper} where they were used there to study display monic $T$-{\'e}tale maps (which were in turn used as a tangent-categorical analogue of injective local diffeomorphisms in a tangent category).
 We use them here as technical tools for both studying the various morphisms defined in this paper and also as a way to characterize $T$-{\'e}tale maps and monic $T$-{\'e}tale maps later in terms of the horizontal descent $\theta_f$ (Propositions \ref{Prop: Classify of Tetales} and \ref{Prop: Classify of monic Tetales} below).

-\begin{definition} [{\cite[Definition 3.39]{GeoffMarcelloTSubmersionPaper}}] In a tangent category $(\Cscr,\Tbb)$, we say that a morphism $f: X \to Y$ is \emph{$T$-monic} if $T^mf:T^mX \to T^mY$ is monic for all $m \in \N$. \end{definition} Note that by convention $T^0(f) = = f$, so being $T$-monic implies that $f$ is a monic which is preserved by all powers of $T$.
-We now present a characterization of the $T$-monics in our main examples.